Frequently Asked Questions

 Members are invoiced by the D.C.
 Bar for annual dues, according to Bylaw, Article III Section 1, which states: Any person who is sworn into the Bar between July 1 and December 31 inclusive shall pay a full year's dues; those members who are sworn in between January 1 and April 30 inclusive shall pay one-half the annual dues.
 Any member who is sworn in after April 30 shall not be required to pay any dues until the following fiscal year.

 To further discuss this matter, please contact Member Services at (202) 626-3475.

 The registration statement has three member types: active, inactive, and judicial.
 What are the differences?

+Active membership is required for members who practice or hold themselves out as licensed to practice in the District of Columbia.
+Only active members are eligible to vote in Bar elections.
+Click here to review annual dues requirements.
 Inactive membership is available for members who are eligible for membership but do not hold themselves out as licensed to practice in the District of Columbia.
 It maintains your record on file with the Bar should you decide in the future to practice law in the District of Columbia.
-Inactive dues are currently $130.
+View annual dues requirements.

 How do I change my status?

 You may change your D.C.
 Bar membership status at any time.